jonasjucker/CAMS_workflow/README.md

 Additional scripts in the repository:

-job --> submission script for int2lm
-mv_lbff_dt.sh --> renames BC for experimetns outside of cosmo-package
+job: submission script for int2lm mv_lbff_dt.sh: renames BC for experiments outside of cosmo-package